jqhoogland/rationalia-starter/LW/Concepts/Nick Bostrom.md

 Bostrom has a BA in Philosophy, Mathematics, Mathematical Logic and in Artificial Intelligence; MA in Philosophy and in Physics; MSc in Computational Neuroscience and PhD in Philosophy.
 [One of his theses in philosophy](http://www.anthropic-principle.com/book/anthropicbias.pdf) entered the Routledge Hall of Fame, and made a formalization of the anthropic principle, giving birth to the Strong self-sampling assumption (SSSA): "Each observer-moment should reason as if it were randomly selected from the class of all observer-moments in its reference class".
 With this formalization many paradoxes emerging from intuitive versions of the anthropic principle were avoided.

-Later, the kind of reasoning developed in his thesis lead to many other insights, such as the [Simulation Argument](https://www.lesswrong.com/tag/simulation-argument), demonstrating that there is a considerable chance that we are living inside a computer simulation.
+Later, the kind of reasoning developed in his thesis lead to many other insights, such as the [[Simulation Argument]], demonstrating that there is a considerable chance that we are living inside a computer simulation.

 Blog posts
 ----------